About Texas Children's Hospital

 You can also learn more about our amazing culture at www.infinitepassion.org

-We are searching for an Education Coordinator for Texas Children’s Health Plan The Center for Children and Women.
-Someone who is not afraid to jump right in to work in a fast-paced outpatient clinic setting.
-In this position, you’ll develop, coordinate, training and promote the overall educational efforts, standards, goals, compliance, and coach and mentor practice staff.
+We are searching for an Educational Coordinator– someone who works well in a fast-paced setting.
+In this position, you’ll develop and coordinate training while promoting overall educational efforts, standards, goals, and compliance.
+Lastly, you will coach and mentor practice staff.

-- Plans, designs, develops, markets, and implements learning interventions that facilitate application of learning in the work place as measured by documents developed participant feedback and peer and supervisor observation
+- Plans, designs, develops, markets, and implements learning interventions that facilitate the application of learning in the workplace

-- Provides educational programs and ensures the program content is consistently relevant to target audience’s job duties, based on principles of adult learners
+- Provides educational programs and ensures the program content is consistently relevant to target audiences' job duties

-- Serves as a patient/family advocate and collaborate with other health care team members
+- Serves as a patient/family advocate and collaborates with other health care team members

 - Ensures and participates in ongoing communication with other health care team members in order to enhance patient/member-centered care and facilitate operations